HUMANIAM/OS_DB_NW/OS/README.md

 ## Topics
 - Review C : implementing the [doubly linkedlist]() you can refresh your knowledge of C (pointers, structs, dynamic allocation). adding some good functions to linkedlist such as search, delete, push_back, push_forward, reverse
+- Matrix Multiplication Using Pthreads
+- Shell Programming
+- OS Concepts :
+	- what is OS?, Kernel, MicorKernel, Execution modes, services provided by the OS
+	- Processes